kwamaking/CompoundTeleport/README.md

 Teleport through the death screen to Bandit Camp, Outpost, or any configured monument.

-This plugin will do it's best to find a valid teleport position in a given monument prefab.
+This plugin will do its best to find a valid teleport position in a given monument prefab.
 If you've given a prefab and it can't find a valid position, it will use the default player spawn position.

 I've had requests to be able to generate custom teleport locations with all of this same functionality, and while I could do that, I think it goes beyond the scope of this plugin and enters into areas that other plugins can already facilitate.